-The student numbers and revenues of London School of Science & Technology Ltd have increased in 2021/22 when compared with the previous year, and are expected to increase further in 2022/23.
+The student numbers and revenues of London School of Science & Technology Ltd have increased in 2022/23 when compared with the previous year, and are expected to increase further in 2023/24.

-LSST is a dynamic and proactive higher education provider where the directors and senior managers work diligently and collectively to ensure the organisation is able to meet present and future challenges, including Covid-19, Brexit, etc. Whilst many university and alternative providers continue to struggle with student and staff engagement due to changes in the social-economic environment caused due to the lockdowns and the furlough scheme, the directors of LSST are confident that the organisation will continue to meet and exceed regulatory, university and student expectations.
+LSST is a dynamic and proactive higher education provider where the directors and senior managers work diligently and collectively to ensure the organisation is able to meet present and future challenges.
+The directors of LSST are confident that the organisation will continue to meet and exceed regulatory, university and student expectations.